GMECH7/rss_islandr/README.md

 ## Quick start

 End users can download the installer for Windows 10/11 or Ubuntu 24.04 from the [Releases page](https://github.com/GMECH7/rss_islandr/releases).
-Installation and checksum commands are in [Installers](docs/installers.md#4-downloading-a-release-from-github).
+Download, checksum and installation commands are in [Installers](docs/installers.md#3-downloading-a-release-from-github).

 Developers and contributors to this project should use the following commands: